zz-xx/ERISA-Recovery-Challenge/src/docs/source/how_it_works.rst

 4. Django's URL resolver matches this to the ``ClaimDetailView``.
 5. The view fetches the specific details for Claim 101, including its notes.
 6. It renders the ``_claim_detail.html`` partial without rendering a full page.
 7. This small snippet of HTML is sent back to the browser.
-HTMX then takes this snippet and places it into the target ``div`` on the main page.
+HTMX then takes this snippet and inserts it as a detail table row (a new ``<tr>``) immediately after the clicked row — no full page reload.

 **c.
 The User Flags the Claim**